Tomato6966/lavalink-client/README.md

 - ✨ Choose able queue stores (maps, collections, redis, databases, ...)
   - You can create your own queueStore, thus make it easy to sync queues accross multiple connections (e.g. dashboard-bot)
+  - Automated Queue Sync methods
+  - Automated unresolveable Tracks (save the queries as Partial Track Objects -> Fetch the tracks only once they are gonna play)

 - 😍 Included Filter & Equalizer Management